JulePralle/SDC_Term1_Project4_AdvancedLaneLineDetection/README.md

 ## Curvature and Vehicle Position
-Now I have a thresholded image, where I have estimated which pixels belong to the left and right lane lines , and I have fit a polynomial to those pixel positions.
-To compute the radius of curvature of the fit.
+Now I have a thresholded image, where I have estimated which pixels belong to the left and right lane lines, and I have fit a polynomial to those pixel positions.
+With this information and converting x and y from pixels space to meters, the radius of curvature can be calculated.
-R
-​curve
-​​ =
-​∣2A∣
-​
-​(1+(2Ay+B)
-​2
-​​ )
-​3/2
-​​
-​​
+For this calculation the assumption is made that the camera  is mounted at the center of the car, such that the lane center is the midpoint at the bottom of the image between the two lines are detected.
+The offset of the lane center from the center of the image (converted from pixels to meters) is the distance from the center of the lane.

 ## Warp back
+The lane line fit with a polynomial now need to warp back onto the original image.
+To do that the polynomial line fit will be warped back with the perspective transform using the inverse matrix of the same given source and destination points.
+The image below shows the result.

+WARP BACK

 ## Visual Output
+The visual output will show the result of the lane line detection in form of an colored area.
+The values of curvature and vehicle position will be shown as well.
+An example of the output is shown in the image below.

  ## Discussion

+ * Filtering not optimal
+ * warped before color thresholding made it much better

 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?